 Miclauseni Castle: Neo-Gothic Architecture and Troubled History

-Hidden in a dense forest, Miclauseni is a small Neo-Gothic castle with a history that goes centuries back.
-It’s part of the legacy of one of the most important noble families in eastern Romania, Sturdza, whose crest and motto ‘Utroque clarescere pluchrum’ (Beauty shines everywhere) are engraved on the external walls of the monument.
+Hidden in a dense forest from Moldavia, Miclauseni Castle is a small Neo-Gothic monument with a history that goes back over one hundred years.
+It’s part of the legacy of one of the most important aristocratic families in eastern Romania, Sturdza, whose crest inspired by Saint George and motto ‘Utroque clarescere pluchrum’ (beauty shines everywhere) are engraved on the walls of this small castle.

-Located just some 60 km from Iasi, a major political and cultural center of the 19th century, and in the nearby of another historical monument – Ruginoasa – the castle was built between 1880 and 1904 on the vast property that belonged to the Sturdza family since the late 17th century.
-Surrounded by an English-style park and a vast forest that still extends on tens of hectares, Miclauseni was famous back in the day for its precious art, books and religious collections.
+Located just some 60 km from Iasi, a major political and cultural center of the 19th century, the castle was built between 1880 and 1904 on the vast property that belonged to the Sturdza family since the late 17th century.
+Surrounded by an English-style park and a vast forest that still extends on tens of hectares today, Miclauseni Castle was famous back in the day for its precious art, books and religious collections.

 The castle served as a residence for the members of the family until the Second World War when, during 1944, it was taken over by Russian troops.
 This moment marked the beginning of the castle’s most dramatic experience as the occupying army partially destroyed the residence.
 Still, the worst was yet to come.
 Just a few years later, the monument was nationalized as part of the communist regime violent confiscation of all private property.
 The monastery established here in 1947 on the wish of Ecaterina Sturdza Cantacuzino, who donated the entire property to the church, was evacuated.
 From this point on, Miclauseni Castle shared the sad destiny of most aristocratic properties: theft, degradation and indifference.